Skip to content

 Conclusion

-PHP Iterables are an essential part of programming in PHP and provide a convenient way to store and manipulate multiple values in a single variable.
-With a wide range of array functions and the ability to use both indexed arrays and associative arrays, you have the tools you need to efficiently manage your data and build dynamic, powerful applications.
+PHP iterables are an essential part of programming in PHP and provide a convenient way to store and manipulate multiple values in a single variable.
+With a wide range of array functions, the iterable type hint, and support for both indexed and associative arrays, you have the tools you need to efficiently manage your data and build dynamic, powerful applications.

 What can be considered as Iterables in PHP?